brickpool/logo/doc/PG-Protocol.md

 Direction | Query message from DTE | Response message from DCE
 --- | --- | ---
 PC->LOGO | Command \[data\] |
-LOGO->PC | | Confimation \[data\]
+LOGO->PC | | Confirmation \[data\]
 PC->LOGO | Command \[data\] |
-LOGO->PC | | Confimation \[data\]
+LOGO->PC | | Confirmation \[data\]
 ... | ... | ...
 >Figure DTE-DCE Query–Response Cycle

 __The Query__: The command code in the query tells the LOGO device what kind of action to perform.
 The data bytes contain any additional information that the LOGO will need to perform the function.

 For example, command code `05` will query the LOGO to read a memory block and respond the content.
-The data field must contain the information telling the LOGO which adress to start at and how many bytes to read.
+The data field must contain the information telling the LOGO which address to start at and how many bytes to read.

 __The Response__: If the LOGO makes a normal response, the first byte in the response contains an positive confirmation code.
 The confirmation code allows the DTE to check that the message contents are valid.
 The following data bytes contain the data collected by the LOGO, such a value or status.
 If an error occurs, the LOGO response is an error response, followed by on byte, which contain a exception code that describes the error.